 One Ounce Day Hiker Alcohol Stove System

-This system is one of my earliest attempts at a really tiny cook system.
+This system is one of my earliest attempts at a really lightweight and tiny cook system.
 Alcohol stoves were still new to the hiking scene as were digital cameras to the general public.
 This system does work, but there are "better" systems now and better ways to take photos.
-This is great if you would like a tiny little system that can make a quick hot drink on a day hike.
+The system shown here is great if you would like a tiny little system that can make a quick hot drink on a day hike.

 Lightest cook system out there.